 When you haven’t had your own space for a while it is so annoying when you get used to your little bit and someone else comes along.
 It’s easy to get used to your bed and your space in a dorm but the essential point is it’s a dorm so people will be coming and going all the time.
 It isn’t your room.

-It’s hard when you get used to somewhere and used to your own routine (see above point) but ultimately your room, the hostel and its kitchen do not belong to you so share.
+It’s hard when you get used to somewhere and are used to your own routine (see point 1).
+But ultimately your room, the hostel and its kitchen do not belong to you so share.

 My impending postage bill for the humungous amount of stuff that I am needing to send home is the equivalent of a skydive and a rafting trip in New Zealand.
 It’s so easy to acquire stuff though right?
 A word of warning from the poor, when you finally leave to get back on the road it’s more hassle than it’s worth.

 8. Leave when you get miserable

 When you start moaning all the time and saying that you’re bored it’s time to move on!

 When you have saved your money – get out and get moving.
 Do the travelling that you planned to do.
 Try not to spend your entire savings on nights out and food in a hostel you have been living in the entire time you have been away.